Better understanding of the client leads to better tax advice

 The world is demanding greater transparency of tax paid and the evidence for those decisions.
-Certain tax authorities are increasingly asking for access to detailed financial data and supporting evidence and clients’ expectations are to have access to technology to augment tax advice.
+Certain tax authorities are increasingly asking for access to detailed financial data and supporting evidence.
+At the same time, clients’ expectations are to have access to technology to augment tax advice.

 The digitisation of tax is therefore moving at a faster pace than audit and other accounting services and at the same time, the spotlight is on the advice given like never before.

-The pressure is on the firms and is increasing but this demands greater use of client’s data both from the finance systems but also from the contracts (suppliers, clients, leases etc) and other unstructured data sources.
+The pressure on firms is increasing, and this demands greater use of the client’s data, both from finance systems and from contracts (suppliers, clients, leases etc) and other unstructured data sources.

 Intelligent data solutions for tax advisory